 1.2.
 Deliberations of the Working Group

-The DMPM Working Group started its deliberations on October 2013 where it decided to conduct its work through a combination of bi-weekly conference calls and conversation on a publicly-archived email list.
+The DMPM Working Group started its deliberations on October 2013 where it decided to conduct its work through a combination of bi-weekly conference calls and email conversations on a publicly-archived email list.

 The Working Group also met face-to-face during the ICANN Conferences in Singapore, London, Los Angeles, and Buenos Aires.